Kinderhook plates: Purported discovery

-The plates were briefly exhibited in the city, and then sent on to Joseph Smith, the founder of the nascent Latter Day Saint movement.
-Smith had previously said that on September 22, 1823, an angel led him to a set of buried golden plates written in reformed Egyptian, from which he said he translated the Book of Mormon.
-The finders of the Kinderhook plates and the general public were keen to know if Smith would be able to decipher the symbols on the Kinderhook plates as well.
-The Times and Seasons, a Latter-Day Saint publication, claimed that the existence of the Kinderhook plates lent further credibility to the authenticity of the Book of Mormon.
-Parley Pratt wrote that the plates contained Egyptian engravings and "the genealogy of one of the ancient Jaredites back to Ham the son of Noah."
+The plates were briefly exhibited in Kinderhook before they were sent on to Smith, who had said he had translated the Book of Mormon from a similar set of buried golden plates in 1830.
+The finders of the Kinderhook plates, and the general public, were keen to know if Smith would be able to decipher the symbols on these new plates as well.
+The Times and Seasons, a Latter Day Saint publication, stated that the existence of the Kinderhook plates lent further credibility to the authenticity of the Book of Mormon.
+Pratt wrote that the plates contained Egyptian engravings and "the genealogy of one of the ancient Jaredites back to Ham the son of Noah."

 Smith's response

-Smith's private secretary, William Clayton, recorded that upon receiving the plates, Smith sent for his "Hebrew Bible & Lexicon", suggesting that he was going to attempt to translate the plates by conventional means, rather than by use of a seer stone or direct revelation.
-On 1 May, Clayton wrote in his journal:
+Several sources suggest Smith made an attempt to translate the plates.
+William Clayton, Smith's private secretary, recorded that upon receiving the Kinderhook plates Smith sent for his "Hebrew Bible & Lexicon".
+On May 1, Clayton wrote in his journal:

-Joseph Smith planned to translate the plates in their entirety.
-The editors of the Nauvoo Neighbor (apostles John Taylor and Wilford Woodruff), promised in a June 1843 article that "The contents of the plates, together with a Fac-simile of the same, will be published in the 'Times and Seasons,' as soon as the translation is completed."
+Apostles John Taylor and Wilford Woodruff, editors of the Nauvoo Neighbor, implied Smith had started and would complete a translation and promised in a June 1843 article that said, "The contents of the plates, together with a Fac-simile of the same, will be published in the 'Times and Seasons,' as soon as the translation is completed."

 The History of the Church also states Smith said the following:

-Stanley B. Kimball says the statement found in History of the Church could have been an altered version of William Clayton's statement, placing Smith in the first person.
-Diane Wirth, writing in Review of Books on the Book of Mormon (2:210), states: "A first-person narrative was apparently a common practice of this time period when a biographical work was being compiled.
-Since such words were never penned by the Prophet, they cannot be uncritically accepted as his words or his opinion".
+Stanley B. Kimball says the statement found in History of the Church could have been an altered version of Clayton's statement, placing Smith in the first person.